johnwax/pyback/README.md

 to use upload functionality you should put the target file in the same directory as the listener.py file

+install rlwrap with `apt install rlwrap` use `rlwrap ./listener.py` to use up and down arrow key for command cycling

 backdoor doesnt auto-activate the persistence module for better evation chance, if you want to change that simply uncomment
 the self.persistance() line in backdoor file.